Update Your Lighting for a Brighter Kitchen

 Unfortunately, many older home kitchen designs offer one central light fixture.
-A light from a hood over the stove is often the only other light in the kitchen.
+Light from a hood over the stove is often the only other light in the kitchen.
 This just doesn’t light work areas adequately.

 Here are some of the things you need to know before you purchase a track lighting system.

 Track lighting comes in different systems.

 Three different “standard” systems trace their roots to the first manufacturers of track lighting—Halo, Juno, and Lightolier.
 Each system uses a different track and requires light fixtures designed to fit into that specific track.
 Fortunately, it is quite easy to identify which fixtures fit which tracks.
 Tracks and fixtures are labeled as H, J or L. Any other “standard” systems may be difficult to find replacement fixtures for in the future.

 Before you settle on which track type you want to use, look at the available fixtures.
 If you like the fixtures in one style, you have to match the track type to that manufacturer.

 Plot the layout of your lights.